 Bord Iascaigh Mhara (BIM), Crofton Road, Dun Laoghaire, County Dublin, as the Data Controller has created this notice to outline the manner in which personal data will be handled and processed in compliance with the General Data Protection Regulation (GDPR) and the Irish Data Protection Act 2018.

-Much of the information we hold will have been provided by you, but some may come from other sources, such images captured by external cctv should you visit our premises.
+Much of the information we hold will have been provided by you, but some may come from other sources, such as images captured by external CCTV should you visit our premises.

 - Processing necessary for compliance with a legal obligation: Information including PPSNs and other tax numbers used in the processing of each grant application will also be included in BIM’s end of year returns and disclosed to Revenue as set out in the Code of Practice for the Governance of State Bodies (Department of Public Expenditure and Reform 2016).

-- Where you have consented, BIM may contact you in relation to relevant events or initiatives, you can unsubscribe from such communications at any time.
+Where you have consented, we may contact you in relation to relevant events or initiatives, you can unsubscribe from such communications at any time.

-- BIM may sometimes need to process your data to pursue our legitimate business interests, for example to prevent fraud, administrative purposes, or reporting potential crimes.
+- We may sometimes need to process your data to pursue our legitimate.
 The nature of our legitimate interests are as follows:

-- to provide for the safety & security of all employees and contractors of BIM and of all visitors to the Company’s properties.
+- to provide for the safety and security of all employees, contractors and visitors to our properties;

-- to limit or deal with fraud and misconduct and allow for whistle-blower report and related investigations; and
+- to limit or deal with fraud and misconduct and allow for whistle-blower reports and related investigations; and

-If in the future, we intend to process your personal data for a purpose other than that which it was collected we will provide you with information on that purpose and any other relevant information.
+If in the future, we intend to process your personal data for a purpose other than that which it was collected, we will provide you with information on that purpose and any additional relevant information.

 Disclosure of your information

-Your personal data may be disclosed to third parties, government departments, national or EU agencies with responsibility for the marine, online application administration, grant administration, training awards or accreditation where it is necessary and relevant, for example, the Department of Agriculture, Food and the Marine (DAFM).
-Details of projects may be shared with the Managing Authority for the European Maritime and Fisheries Fund (EMFF) and details of any supports provided will be published online as required by article 119(2) of the EMFF Regulation 508/2014.
+Your personal data that BIM holds may be shared with government departments, national or EU agencies with responsibility for the marine, online application administration, grant administration, training awards or accreditation where it is necessary and relevant, for example, the Department of Agriculture, Food and the Marine (DAFM).
+Details of projects may be shared with the Managing Authority for the European Maritime and Fisheries Fund (EMFF), and details of any supports provided will be published online as required by Article 119(2) of the EMFF Regulation 508/2014.